If you keep animals on the Fraser Coast they must be kept in accordance with State Legislation and our local laws.

 Animal owners are required to complete and submit to Council an application for Animal Registration.

-An animal owner can keep up to six (6) racing greyhounds on a property at any one time and are required to complete an Application to register up to 6 Racing Greyhounds (PDF432kB) application form.
+An animal owner can keep up to six (6) racing greyhounds on a property at any one time and are required to complete an Application to register up to 6 Racing Greyhounds (PDF) application form.
 Racing greyhounds should be registered with the Greyhound Racing Authority of Queensland.

 Where registered racing Greyhounds are kept on a premises they must be kept in accordance with Racing Queensland - Local Rules of Racing:

 - Racing Greyhounds must be muzzled in a public place as per Greyhound Racing Queensland regulations.